ultravideo/uvgRTP/examples/README.md

 ### Visual Studio compilation

 Navigate to `uvgRTP/build/examples` and open the `uvgrtp_examples.sln` with Visual Studio, through which you can build the individual example programs.
+When building, select the Release x64 version.
+The built executable files will be found in uvgRTP/build/examples/Release

 ### Linux and MinGW compilation